STR1Z/d2/README.md

   }
 }

-updateProps = {
+interface updateProps {
   ticks : Number, //Amount of updates.
-  keyboard: Object<Char, Boolean>, //Used to get keyboard data.
+  keyboard: { //Used to get keyboard data.
+    String key : Boolean // is key down ?
+  },
   mouse: {
     position : Vector, //Position of the mouse. button : {